-Professor: Anita Forrester

-Office: 1032 Hunter North, Department of Geography

-Office hours: 3:00 - 4:00 when classes meet on campus
+Professor: Anita Forrester Office: 1032 Hunter North, Department of Geography Office hours: 3:00 - 4:00 when classes meet on campus Zoom one-on-one meetings by request

-Blackboard open collaborate sessions:

-Mondays 6:00 PM to 7:00 PM

-Thursday 8:00 PM to 10:00 PM.

 Email: anita.forrester@hunter.cuny.edu - I will respond to emails within 24 hours.
 Make sure that all email messages contain PGEOG130 in the subject line.
 Also, make sure that you always sign your name as it appears in CUNYfirst.
 I do not respond to unsigned email messages.